VA Marriage Counselors: How Therapy Can Help Veterans

 Getty

 Veterans may have developed mental health issues that can make it difficult to go back to daily life and meet the expectations set by their spouses.
 On the other hand, spouses may have thought that the return home would signify less responsibility and a return to “normal.”
-The shifted expectations and experiences of both individuals may cause friction, but therapy can be very helpful in allowing both parties to evaluate the current issues affecting their daily lives until they both find a plan that meets their needs.
+The shifted expectations and experiences of both individuals may cause friction, but therapy or counseling can be very helpful in allowing both parties to evaluate the current issues affecting their daily lives, with one partner taking the lead in seeking solutions until they both find a plan that meets their needs.

 How can VA marriage counselors help address veterans’ relationship challenges?